May 26: Baccalaureate Mass, Santa Catalina Upper School, Monterey, CA.

 What this caregiver had failed to notice was that this lovely poinsettia plant, as authentic as it may have looked, was, in fact, a fake or artificial plant.
 It did not need caregiving, nor the watering that had caused the mess.

-This story of mine, indeed this metaphor, stuck in my mind for months, namely that we pay far too much attention and can be fooled by the artificial or the fake.
+This story stuck in my mind for months, namely that we pay far too much attention and can be fooled by the artificial or the fake.

 So today, we have fake news, weakened democracy, and far too many false prophets.
 And when at times we cannot tell the real from the fake, we keep watering those plastic plants instead of honoring the genuine article.